-“Uuuh-aaah!”
+‘Uuuh-aaah!’
 Sport climbing’s Ondra screams his way to top

 There’s some science behind it.

-A 2014 study published in the International Journal of Exercise Science had 30 people squeeze a device three and measured their grip strength as they vocalized, exhaled forcefully or breathed passively.
+A 2014 study published in the International Journal of Exercise Science had 30 people squeeze a device three times and measured their grip strength as they vocalized, exhaled forcefully or breathed passively.
 It found compression power increased by 25% when they vocalized compared to 11% while just exhaling.

 A second study in 2015 had 30 people jump forward as far as possible while exhaling forcefully and again while yelling.
 Those who yelled jumped about 5% farther.